FOR IMMEDIATE RELEASE March 28, 2019:

 In Facebook posts, Nur Said Elmi Mohamed is referred to as Nur Mohamed as well as Nur Said and Nur Mohamed.
 It gets even more complicated.
 Omar’s brother, the one she was married to, was identified as Ahmed Nur Said Elmi.

 Here is how naming people works in the Somali community, as reported in Alpha News:

 “Somali children are usually given a three-part name.
 The first name is a chosen name.
 The middle name traditionally is the first name of the child’s father.
 The last name is the child’s paternal grandfather’s first name.
 Women usually do not change their last name when they marry, so married parents will often have different last names [Ahmed Abdi – SCTimes Reporter].”

 Classmates of Omar and Elmi also confirm that the two were living in the same house with the same father, who they both said was Nur Said Elmi Mohamed.
 Why wouldn’t they?
-They did not care that their last names were dissimilar until they hatched the plan to lie about their ancestry.
+They did not care that their last names were dissimilar until they hatched the plan to lie about their relation to each other.

 It’s no surprise that Omar’s district is in Minneapolis, an area that is full of Somali immigrants.
 The area was chosen as an immigration city for Somalians after they immigrated to the United States, most of which happened after civil war broke out in Somalia 1991.
 Since then, Somalis living in Minnesota lobby in favor of more Somalis coming to the city.
 Now there are in excess of 70,000 Somalis in the Minneapolis area, the largest concentration in the U.S.